County Stats (19/20 season)

 He has played age-group cricket for the White Rose from Under 13s to Under 19s level, making his first appearance in 2009.

-Thompson has two second-team hundreds to his name, an unbeaten 146 in a three-day Championship draw against Worcestershire at Scarborough in 2016 and 127 against Lancashire in 2017 under the same format at the same venue.
+He hit an unbeaten 146 in a three-day Championship draw against Worcestershire at Scarborough in 2016 and 127 against Lancashire in 2017 under the same format at the same venue.
 At the start of 2019, he hit 103 opening the batting in a two-day friendly draw against Lancashire – again at Scarborough.

 In 2018, he scored nine fifties across all formats without converting into a century.
 That was something he was hoping to work on whilst warming up for 2019 in Sydney Grade Cricket with the Mosman club.